Caring for and cleaning your solid gold jewellery

 How should I clean my solid gold jewellery?

-Here’s Laura’s eco friendly way to keep your earrings sparkly and lustrous.
+Here’s our simple way to keep your jewellery sparkly and lustrous.

-A plastic container - a shallow tub or bowl is best
+A watertight container - a shallow tub or bowl is best

 Some aluminium foil